(CARS™-2) Childhood Autism Rating Scale™, Second Edition

 - It provides concise, objective, and quantifiable ratings based on direct behavioral observation.

-- Scores show a consistent, strong, positive, and specific relationship with autism diagnosis.
+- Scores show a consistent, strong, positive, and specific relationship with an autism diagnosis.

 - Ratings are reliable across time, settings, sources of information, and raters.